yunycao/analytical_causalimpact/README.md

 5. `sklearn`

 Additional work that is not covered:
 `econML` is another package for causal inference.
-The package can analyze marginal effect on conversion for each incremental impression.
+The package can analyze marginal effect on key metrics for incremental impressions.
 Sample is not covered here but it is used at work.

 When to Use Causal Inference Methods?